DallasNovakowski/DallasNovakowski/content/post/2023-10-19-faded-violin-plots-my-go-to-style-for-clear-and-transparent-data-visualization/index.en.markdown

 Since we have a model now, we can extract the pairwise comparisons with `emmeans::emmeans()`:

-The particular strength of using estimated marginal means is that it lets us compare levels of our dependent variable, while accounting for the influence of other covariates in the model.
-Not particularly relevant for a one-way design, but this method is pre-built to visualize the results of an ANCOVA.

 ```r
 # Extract estimated marginal means